 The Roman system of defense was a single garment, of whole cloth.
 As one thread after another was pulled out, the whole became unraveled.

 The policies of Honorius (really Stilicho) had resulted in disaster.
 As so often happened in Roman history when the central authority appeared too weak or foolish to deal with a crises, ambitious generals took advantage of the situation to declare themselves candidate for “the purple”.
-Revolts soon broke out in Gaul; and in Britannia the commander of the mobile field army (whose title was Comes Britanniarum, the ”Count of Britain”) revolted against Honorius, proclaimed himself Constantine III.
-Taking the field army of Britain with him, he crossed the Channel in 407 AD.
+Revolts soon broke out in Gaul; and in Britannia the mobile field army mutinied against its commander (whose title was Comes Britanniarum, the “Count of Britain”) and chose a soldier named Constantine as their leader.
+He proclaimed himself Western Roman Emperor, Constantine III.
+Taking the bulk of the field army of Britain with him, he crossed the Channel in 407 AD.

 Stilicho was neither weak nor foolish.
 The military establishment he inherited and served in was merely stretched too thin.
 The real problem wasthat there were just not enough troops in any one province’s mobile field army (comitatensis) to deal with the massive invasions that now fell like hammer blows on the West, one after the other.
 Only by concentrating all of the available comitatenses troops in the West into one “super-army”, stripping them away from the defense of their home provinces; could Stilicho create a mobile “fire brigade” of sufficient size to be capable of putting out each cirses in turn.
 In essence, he was forced to “rob Peter to pay Paul”.

 Stilicho wagered that he could put out the fire in Italy before another broke out elsewhere.
 It was a gamble, and like all good generals, he was willing to play the odds.
 But moving this fire brigade from one theater to another took time.
 And time was in very short supply.